redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 ## Installation Requirements

 !!! info "Please note..."
-    The following requirements are related to **the installation of a single node with light to moderate usage**.
-Keep in mind that if you run the platform in a virtual environment, **performance may decrease** compared to an implementation on a physical machine.
+    If you run the platform in a virtual environment, **performance may decrease** compared to an implementation on a physical machine.

-The successful deployment of RedBorder requires a machine with the **Rocky Linux 9** operating system installed.
-The minimum hardware requirements for the machine are:
+The successful implementation of RedBorder requires at least one machine with the Rocky Linux 9 operating system installed.
+The hardware requirements will depend on whether we install a single manager or a cluster.
+For each case, these requirements are:

 === "Manager"